xdy/xdy-pf2e-workbench/SECURITY.md

 ## Supported Versions

-Only the latest version, whatever that is.
+Only the latest version, whichever that is.

 ## Reporting a Vulnerability